 Striking out on your own for the first time can be exciting, but the whole thing can be daunting.
 Today’s renters face a different housing world than their parents did at the same age.
 Almost one in four millennials say they expect to rent forever, according to research by Apartment List, an online apartment-rental company.
-Another survey shows 40% of renters spend more than one-third of their income for housing.
+A 2020 survey showed 40% of renters spend more than one-third of their income for housing.
 But with careful planning, you can remain financially on track with a roof over your head.
 Follow these guidelines to get a sweeter deal on your home, sweet home:

 Before you find the perfect apartment:

 Show that you have a steady job.
 Rental agencies and landlords want to know you have a regular source of income.
 Gather employment information as if you are filling out a job application: Show a work history and your current history of employment.
 If you are a freelancer, be prepared to show bank statements and a tax record of income.

 Have good credit.
 Bad credit can not only keep you from getting a lease on a nice apartment, but it can also cost you higher rent and a larger security deposit.
 If your credit isn’t the greatest, do what you can to raise your credit score before you start looking; read our article about how to improve your credit.
 Don’t think you have to carry a balance on your credit card to improve your score.
 Five factors affect your FICO credit score: the amount you’ve borrowed as a percentage of your available credit; your payment history on loans or credit cards; the length of time you have had a payment history; how many credit lines you have open; and the variety of credit lines you hold.